-What we suggest: add some weatherstripping or get one of those fabric pieces that stops drafts.
+What we suggest: add some weatherstripping or get one of those fabric pieces that stop drafts.
 While it may not be pretty, it can help your AC from escaping when you need it most.
 (Which is from May-October)

 2. Unplug unused items

-I know, you don’t want to go around and unplug each little thing you aren’t using.
+I know you don’t want to go around and unplug each little thing you aren’t using.
 However, appliances and phone chargers draw power even when you aren’t using them.
 It’s believed that we, as a nation, spend about $7 billion a year on standby power.
 (That’s only for residential use too!)
-The Department of Energy says that each house loses 5-8% of its annual usage, which is an entire months energy bill.
+The Department of Energy says that each house loses 5-8% of its annual usage, which is an entire month’s energy bill.
 Doesn’t it sound better to unplug some stuff now?

 3. Change your bulbs

-Incandescent lightbulbs are terrible for you home.
+Incandescent lightbulbs are terrible for your home.
 They are low efficiency, break more easily, are terrible for the environment, and have a super short lifespan.
 Go grab some CFL or LED bulbs and be done with it.